-TL;DR: Four upstream failures in the LastPass breach, each fixable with patterns that existed in 2022.
+TL;DR: Four operational and architectural failures from the LastPass breach, each fixable with patterns that existed in 2022.

 4. AWS credentials in the compromised vault had no IP, MFA, or VPC restrictions, so they worked from anywhere the moment the attacker had them.